Same-sex marriage in Sweden: Vote in the Riksdag

 The first same-sex couple to marry in Sweden were Alf Karlsson and Johan Lundqvist at Stockholm City Hall on 1 May 2009.
 The marriage ceremony was officiated by Green Party politician Maria Wetterstrand.

 In 2019, all the major parties represented in the Riksdag were in favour of same-sex marriage.
 However, the Sweden Democrats and the Christian Democrats are in favour of state-recognized same-sex marriage, while believing that religious organisations or individuals working for them (such as priests of the Church of Sweden) should be able to refuse to perform them.

 Royal same-sex weddings

-In October 2021, Marshal Fredrik Wersäll confirmed that members of the Swedish royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession.
+In October 2021, Marshal Fredrik Wersäll confirmed that members of the Swedish royal family may enter into same-sex marriages without having to forfeit the crown, or lose their royal titles and privileges or their place in the line of succession.
 A Swedish prince or princess must have the government's consent to marry, but a same-sex marriage would not be treated any differently to an opposite-sex marriage.
 This followed a similar announcement concerning the Dutch royal family.